Preparing for Winter

 November 17th Workshop

-Here is an example of the fleece gauntlet-style mittens we will be making at the "Sewing Mittens" workshop on Thursday, November 17th.
+Here is an example of the fleece gauntlet-style mittens made at the "Sewing Mittens" workshop on Thursday, November 17th, 2022.

 Fall Preparing for Winter

 - Black Ash Basket making with Ho-Chunk artist Kimberly Crowley

 - Food preparation, corn processing, and braiding by Dan Cornelius

 Thursday, November 17, 2022: